A Firm That Will Guide You Towards Better Future

 If both parties choose to go to family court, they will take what is known as “DissoMaster” support.

-This type of support considers the income of both parties, the amount of that income that’s regarded as disposable, custodial timeshare, healthcare of the child, and the tutoring of the child care that a party wants the court to consider when making a child support order.
+This type of support considers the income of both parties, the amount of that income that’s regarded as disposable, custodial timeshare, healthcare of the child, and the tutoring or childcare that a party wants the court to consider when making a child support order.

 In rare child support cases, the complex formula that California courts use to calculate child support payments will not result in an amount that feels fair to the parents.